axmolengine/axmol/docs/CODING_STYLE.md

 Namespaces subdivide the global scope into distinct, named scopes, and so are useful for preventing name collisions in the global scope.

 **Pros:**
-Namespaces provide a (hierarchical) axys of naming, in addition to the (also hierarchical) name axys provided by classes.
+Namespaces provide a (hierarchical) axmol of naming, in addition to the (also hierarchical) name axmol provided by classes.

 For example, if two different projects have a class Foo in the global scope, these symbols may collide at compile time or at runtime.
 If each project places their code in a namespace, project1::Foo and project2::Foo are now distinct symbols that do not collide.